sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ## Polygons

-To display the exterior of three dimensional objects, we can use polygons, which is defined as a sequence of vertices
+To display the exterior of three-dimensional objects, we can use polygons, which is defined as a sequence of vertices

 Polygons play a special role in computer graphics because we can display them quickly and use them to approximate any surface